Current filter:

 To advise Council that:

-Please complete the application to surrender or suspend registration; available from the 'related documents' section at the bottom of this page.
+Please complete the application to surrender or suspend registration; also found in the 'related documents' section at the top of this page.

 More information

-To find out more information see MPI's frequently asked questions
+To find out more information visit MPI's frequently asked questions

 Complaints about suspected food poisoning

-If your complaint is about a suspected food poisoning please consult the 'making a food complaint' section of the MPI website.
+If your complaint is about a suspected food poisoning please view the 'making a food complaint' section of the MPI website.

 Complaints about food safety and hygiene